-Online Behavior Analysis Graduate Program
+Online Programs in Behavior Analysis at

-The Department of Applied Behavioral Science at the University of Kansas announces an online graduate-level program course sequence in Behavior Analysis that meets the BACB’s coursework eligibility requirements.
+The Department of Applied Behavioral Science at the University of Kansas offers two completely online programs in behavior analysis:

-The KU Department of Applied Behavioral Science is one of the top 10 behavior analytic graduate programs based on research rankings (see Dixon, Reed, Smith, Belisle, & Jackson, 2015) and second-most research-productivity in applied behavior analysis (see Wilder, Lipschultz, Kelley, Rey, & Enderli, 2015).
+The KU Department of Applied Behavioral Science is one of the top 10 behavior analytic graduate programs based on research rankings (see Dixon, Reed, Smith, Belisle, & Jackson, 2015) and second-most research-productive in applied behavior analysis (see Wilder, Lipschultz, Kelley, Rey, & Enderli, 2015).
 KU ABS pioneered translating basic behavioral research into evidence-based practices and, in the process, founded the field’s leading journal, the Journal of Applied Behavior Analysis.

 ABSC 770.
 Within Subjects Research Methodology and Direct Observation

 ABSC 771.
 Introduction to Applied Behavioral Science